ABCs not LGBTs: Battles over race, gender inflame Texas school board vote | Education

 The slogan belongs to Don Zimmerman, one of five conservative school board candidates who bill themselves as the "One Family" slate.
 The group rails against what it calls "political correctness" in schools, "leftist" teachers' unions, "pornography" in school libraries and LGBTQ-friendly policies.
 Among their top targets is critical race theory (CRT), which argues that racism and prejudice are embedded within U.S. laws and institutions.
 Public schools across the nation have said they aren't teaching the college-level theory, but it has become a catch-all term for critics of policies that promote equity and inclusion.

-Zimmerman is running against incumbent Tiffanie Harrison, a progressive and the first Black woman elected to the Round Rock school board.
+Zimmerman is running against incumbent Tiffanie Harrison, a progressive Black woman.
 Harrison and her supporters call the challengers the "hate slate," accusing them of fomenting division.
 In response, Zimmerman regularly labels his critics "bigots" and "trolls" on social media and says his slate is trying to elevate the district's academic standards.
 The battle in Round Rock - which has echoes around the country - is an outgrowth of a surge of activism during the COVID-19 pandemic, when parents angry over mask and vaccine mandates disrupted school board meetings from Florida to Alaska.

 Now that discontent is being harnessed by conservatives nationally.
 Republicans such as Governors Greg Abbott of Texas and Ron DeSantis of Florida have put "parental rights" at the center of their November re-election bids.
 Grassroots groups such as Moms for Liberty have lobbied legislatures, and outside PACs such as the 1776 Project have raised money nationwide to back hand-picked school board candidates.
 The efforts show how Republicans, who have gained control of the majority of state legislatures and governors' offices in the country - and appear on the verge of seizing at least one chamber of Congress in the U.S. midterm elections on Nov.
 8 - are now looking to consolidate power on the community level.